Kentaro309/Kentaro309/VertexEnigma-Unity/README.md

 ## Overview

-Vertex Enigma is designed as an immersive escape game that challenges players to solve puzzles across multiple rooms, progressively unlocking story elements as they advance.
+Vertex Enigma is designed as a multiplayer escape game that challenges players to solve puzzles across multiple rooms, progressively unlocking story elements as they advance.
 My primary responsibility was building all gameplay systems, integrating them with existing code, and delivering a polished, stable build for competition submission.

 ---